What's the purpose of the Master's Thesis?

 The list contains also topic areas, which are broader than thesis topics and where you could discuss many types of potential research questions suited for various levels of ambition.
 It would result in a literature review or in original research in some subset of the topic area.

 One purpose of the list is to help students formulate their own research questions by showing what is a proper depth and breadth of a thesis topic.
 If you have a potential topic, you can simply approach a faculty member with an email that includes an informal description (a couple of paragraphs).
 If you would like to get started on your thesis, but have no idea for a topic, you can simply ask a faculty member for a topic of their choice in some broad area of economic interest.
 If you don't know which faculty member to turn to, don't worry, the first one will forward you to a more appropriate one if necessary.
+You can also contact the MSc thesis seminar organizer for advice: Kristiina Huttunen (for those aiming at the Fall seminar) or Marko Terviö (Spring seminar).

 Resources for choosing a thesis topic